eduim/server-test/README.md

 You have learned about multiple things at different levels, and now it's time to put them into practice.
 Specifically, we want to practice the following concepts:

-- Applied TypeScript
+- Setup test enviroment
-- Authentication & Authorization
+- Unit testing with middlewares
-- World-class back-end testing
+- Integration testing

 In this repo, there's a RESTful API written in Typescript.
 This API handles the resources for an app where users can follow their favorite artists and track their announced gigs, even showing their intent to attend them.